Surviving a Strong-Willed Child

 Those are a few simple things that helped me.
 As the months passed, my daughter’s attitude changed and I enjoyed her more and more.
 I also discovered her strong will did help her excel.
 Now at age 18, she is a student leader at church, she shares her faith with people others often overlook, and when her peers were graduating from high school, she’d already finished her first two years of college.
 There are times, of course, when my will still doesn’t match hers, but I’m appreciative that God made her who she is for a reason—and with a will like that she’ll be able to do many things for His glory!

 Copyright © 2013 by Tricia Goyer.
-All rights reserved.
-Used with Permission.
+Used with permission.